lukecarroll15/CSCI3100-Project/README.md

 - Do not commit secrets.
 Keep `.env` files local.
 - Canvas data is stored per user and capped to keep storage and performance predictable.
+- Desktop-first UI: login and sign-up are responsive, but all other sections require a desktop viewport.
+Mobile/tablet support is planned for a later release.